onap/vnfrqts-requirements/docs/Chapter5.rst

 The parameters must be named {vm-type}\_image\_name in the Heat Orchestration Template.

-The parameter must be declared as type: string
+R-71152 The VNF Heat **MUST** declare as type: string the parameter for property image.

-The parameter must be enumerated in the Heat Orchestration Template environment file.
+R-91125 The VNF Heat **MUST** enumerate the parameter for property image in the Heat Orchestration Template environment file.

-Each VM type (i.e., {vm-type}) must have a separate parameter for image, even if more than one {vm-type} shares the same image.
+R-57282 The VNF Heat **MUST** have a separate parameter for image for Each VM type (i.e., {vm-type}) even if more than one {vm-type} shares the same image.
 This provides maximum clarity and flexibility.